subhramukherjee2398/Js--Interview-Answers/Sheet1(Basic).md

 const closureFunc = outerFunction(); // outerFunction is executed closureFunc(); // Output: "I am from the outer scope!"
 ```

-## What is Event Loop?
+## What is the Event Loop?

+**Ans:**

-1.JavaScript is single-threaded, meaning it can execute one task at a time.
+1. JavaScript is single-threaded, meaning it can execute one task at a time.
 However, it can handle asynchronous operations through an event-driven model.

-2.When a JavaScript program runs, functions are pushed onto a call stack.
+2. When a JavaScript program runs, functions are pushed onto a call stack.
 When a function is called, it executes and then is popped off the stack when completed.

-3.For asynchronous operations (like setTimeout, network requests, etc.), JavaScript utilizes Web APIs.
+3. For asynchronous operations (like `setTimeout`, network requests, etc.), JavaScript utilizes Web APIs.
 These operations are handed off to the browser's APIs, which handle them outside the JavaScript engine.

-4.Once an asynchronous operation is completed by web apis, its callback function is added to the callback queue/Task queue.
+4. Once an asynchronous operation is completed by Web APIs, its callback function is added to the callback queue/Task queue.
 This queue holds messages waiting to be processed.

-5.The event loop continuously checks the call stack.
-If it’s empty and there are tasks in the callback queue and processed to next step.
+5. The event loop continuously checks the call stack.
+If it’s empty and there are tasks in the callback queue, they are processed in the next step.

-6.The event loop checks the microtask queue.
-If there are any microtasks, it will execute them all before moving to the next macrotask (ex: setTimeout)
+6. The event loop checks the microtask queue.
+If there are any microtasks, it will execute them all before moving to the next macrotask (e.g., `setTimeout`).

-7.Once the microtask queue is empty, the event loop takes the next macrotask from the macrotask queue and executes it.
+7. Once the microtask queue is empty, the event loop takes the next macrotask from the macrotask queue and executes it.

 Here's a list of **microtasks** and **macrotasks** in JavaScript:

 #### Microtasks:

 1. Promises (`.then()` and `.catch()`)
 2.  `queueMicrotask()`
 3.  `MutationObserver` callbacks
 4.  `process.nextTick()` (Node.js-specific)

 #### Macrotasks:

 1.  `setTimeout()`
 2.  `setInterval()`
 3.  `setImmediate()` (Node.js-specific)
 4.  `requestAnimationFrame()` (browser-specific)
 5. I/O operations (e.g., `fs.readFile()` in Node.js)
 6. User interface rendering tasks (browser-specific)
 7. Event listeners (e.g., `click`, `keydown` events)

 This breakdown helps you understand which tasks run first and how the event loop handles each type.